 How to act in your interview at BofA?

-Act, as an ideal teller would act in his daily job.
+Act, as an ideal teller would act in their daily job.

 An ideal teller has an outgoing personality.
 They are passionate about their job, like talking to people.
 At the same time, they are good listeners.
-Good teller definitely keeps an eye contact with the client, is friendly, but acts professionally at the same time.
+Good teller definitely keeps an eye contact with the clients, acts friendly, but professionally at the same time.
 They should have some knowledge of the products and services Bank of America offers.
 And they should be happy in their job!

 What does it mean for you?

 - Keep an eye contact with your interviewers.

 - Be friendly, and humble.
 Show respect in an interview.